SIMBa: System Identification Methods leveraging Backpropagation: Numerical experiments

-Interestingly, apart from \textit{SIMBa\_DCBmA} --- when simultaneously enforcing stability and sparsity of the matrix $A$ with Proposition~\ref{prop:sparse} ---, all the informed instances of SIMBa consistently achieve strong performance improvements over traditional stable methods.
-Most notably, they often outperformed the system-agnostic \textit{SIMBa}, hinting at the efficacy of prior knowledge inclusion in SIMBa.
-On the one hand, this makes intuitive sense since we pass \textit{true} information to SIMBa, restricting the search space.
+\old{Interestingly, apart from \textit{SIMBa\_DCBmA} --- when simultaneously enforcing stability and sparsity of the matrix $A$ with Proposition~\ref{prop:sparse} ---, all the informed instances of SIMBa consistently achieve strong performance improvements over traditional stable methods.
+Most notably, they often outperformed the system-agnostic \textit{SIMBa}, hinting at the efficacy of prior knowledge inclusion in SIMBa.} In general, increasing the amount of system knowledge (from right to left in Fig.~\ref{fig:structure}) is positively reflected in SIMBa's performance when leveraging Propositions~\ref{prop:generic} or~\ref{prop:naive} in this case study.
+This hints at the efficacy of system properties incorporation in SIMBa, except for \textit{SIMBa-1 [$m_BCD$]}.\footnote{\new{Interestingly, MATLAB also struggled to converge to meaningful solutions in this setting, hinting that fitting a Schur $A$ and selected entries of $B$ was not trivial in this experiment.}} On the one hand, this makes intuitive sense since we pass \textit{true} information to SIMBa, restricting the search space.
 On the other hand, enforcing fixed matrices or sparsity patterns reduces the expressiveness of the model to fit the training data well --- and GD might get stuck in a poor local minimum.
-Indeed, the set of all possible state-space matrices, over which \textit{SIMBa} optimizes,\footnote{More specifically, it optimizes over the space of stable matrices $A$ and generic matrices $B$, $C$, and $D$.} contains the sparse matrices the other instances are optimizing over. \textit{SIMBa} might hence find state-space matrices achieving a better MSE without respecting the desired system properties.
-Although \textit{SIMBa\_DCBmA} and, to some extent, \textit{SIMBa\_DCmB} seem to have been impacted and stuck in global minima, the other informed versions of SIMBa all perform extremely well.
+Indeed, the set of all possible state-space matrices, over which \textit{SIMBa} optimizes,\footnote{More specifically, it optimizes over the space of stable matrices $A$ and generic matrices $B$, $C$, and $D$.} contains the search spaces the other instances are optimizing over. \textit{SIMBa} might hence find linear systems attaining a better test accuracy without respecting the desired system properties.
+Although \textit{SIMBa-3 [$m_ABCD$]}\old{and, to some extent, \textit{SIMBa-1 [$m_BCD$]}} seems to have been impacted and stuck in \old{global}local minima, the other informed versions of SIMBa all \new{achieved errors within $25\%$ of the best one in almost all cases}.

+\new{In contrast, MATLAB only achieved reasonable accuracy in three of the seven experiments, when either no or little prior knowledge was enforced (on the right of Fig.~\ref{fig:structure}), or when only the values of $A$ with known sparsity pattern needed to be learned from data (on the left of the plot).
+These results provide evidence that enforcing desired system properties, even if our assumptions are correct, might deteriorate MATLAB's performance significantly.
+On the contrary, SIMBa converged to accurate solutions throughout our experiments, typically significantly outperforming standard SI methods. }

+The only setting where MATLAB outperformed SIMBa was when only selected entries of $A$ had to be learned, assuming all other matrices to be known ($m_ABCD$).
+Nevertheless, as can be seen in the top of Fig.~\ref{fig:structure}, MATLAB did not converge to a meaningful solution on one system, only obtaining a testing accuracy more than five times lower than the best one.
+In contrast, \textit{SIMBa-4$_{min}$ [$m_ABCD$]} showed a more consistent performance across the different systems, never achieving an error more than $11\%$ off the best one.